tanyuan/minimal-theme/README.md

-# minimal-theme
+# minimal-theme.el

-A dark/light minimalistic theme for Emacs 24.
+A dark/light minimalistic theme for Emacs.
+Look nice with Nyan mode.

 ![Screenshot](screenshot.png)

-## Difference of this fork
+## Differences of this fork

 - Mode Line: Use dark mode line in dark theme.
 - Org Mode: Same font size for all headers.
 And other minor tweaks.

 ## License

-GPL v3
+GPLv3